seb07-cloud/terminal-ftw/README.md

 ## How To Use

-### Option 1: Download the profile scripts directly to your local PowerShell profile location
+### Download the profile scripts directly to your local PowerShell profile location
 You can download my PowerShell-Profile scripts directly to your local machine's PowerShell profile location.
 Run the following script In a PowerShell console:
 ```powershell